5 Steps Application Procedure

 The Netias Secretariate and President pre-screen applications before February 15th in order to ensure they fulfil Netias eligibility criteria and assess if additional documents are needed.

 Step 3: Visit

-Based on a positive assessment by NetIAS Secretariate/President, one NetIAS member will be asked to visit the applying institute and to report to the NetIAS Secretariate.
+Based on a positive pre-assessment by Netias Secretariat and President, one Netias member will be asked to visit the applying institute and to report to the Netias Secretariate and President.
 The applying institute will pay for the visit costs.

 Step 4: Invitation

 Based on a positive assessment report by the Netias member, a representative of the applying Institute will be invited to present by videoconference its application to the Netias assembly in April.